 Why can’t you just use a free WordPress theme?

 WordPress comes with lots of free themes that you can use to create your website.
 Many websites and beginner’s blogs use one of the free WordPress themes.
-However, free themes come with many restrictions and you will not be able to customise many of the features.
-You’ll have a travel blog that looks like thousands of others and you’ll quickly get frustrated about not being able to customise your blog the way you want it.
+However, free themes come with many restrictions and you will not be able to customize many of the features.
+You’ll have a travel blog that looks like thousands of others and you’ll quickly get frustrated about not being able to customize your blog the way you want it.

-I haven’t used any website design services for my website, but I purchased a premium theme – the X-theme and started building my blog.
+I haven’t used any website design services for my website, but I purchased a premium theme – the X-theme – and started building my blog.
 I didn’t know anything about making websites.
 No html, css, php and other impossible words.
 It was really overwhelming in the beginning as I started from scratch, but I’m not the only one doing this and you can do it too.

 Thanks to the great continuous support from the amazing team at X-theme and their extensive knowledge base and tutorials, I was able to create this blog all by myself.
-And while not everything is perfect and I continue changing and tweaking my site as I go along, I love the idea that I have the full control over my site and I am able to solve most problems without any help by now.
+And while not everything is perfect (far from), and I continue changing and tweaking my site as I go along, I love the idea that I have full control over my site and I am able to solve most problems without any help by now.

 What are WordPress plugins and why do you need them?

 There are tens of thousands of free and premium plugins available.
 And while it might be tempting to install one for every feature you want, keep in mind that they slow down your site and can create conflicts, etc. So only install the plugins you really need.

 Which plugins to use when starting a website?

 As I said, I’m not a technical person and I’ve learned most of the things along the way.
-So this post is basically a summary of months’ of research, tips and recommendations from web designers and tech geeks who use WordPress and create websites on a daily basis.
+So this post is basically a summary of months of research, tips, and recommendations from web designers and tech geeks who use WordPress and create websites on a daily basis.